In addition to installing and configuring the development environment on your computer, you also need to configure your headset.

 Connect the headset to your computer with a USB-C cable and put the headset on again.

-When prompted, click Always allow from this computer to enable USB debugging.
+When prompted, select Always allow from this computer to enable USB debugging.

 Connect your headset to the Meta Quest Developer Hub

-The Meta Quest Developer Hub (MQDH) is a standalone companion development tool that simplifies positioning the headset in the development workflow.
-We strongly recommend that you use it.
+The Meta Quest Developer Hub (MQDH) is a standalone companion development tool that simplifies integrating the headset into your development workflow.
+Meta recommends using this while developing your app in Unreal Engine for Meta Horizon OS.
 For installation instructions, see MQDH Set Up.

 Enable apps from unknown sources